Quantized thermal and spin transports of dirty planar topological superconductors: Topological Superconductor

 ~ Superconducting system having Cooper pairs does not adhere to the principle of charge conservation, which in turn implies that the electrical Hall conductivity ($\sigma_{xy}$) is a moot quantity.
-However, we can resort to the energy conservation principle, and therefore, compute the THC which is a meaningful topological response.
+However, we can resort to the energy conservation principle and therefore compute the THC which is a meaningful topological response.
 We consider a six-terminal Hall bar geometry for the calculation of the THC, as shown in Fig.~\ref{fig:pwavetsc}(b).
 Six leads are attached to the rectangular scattering region, maintained at a fixed temperature $T$.
 A longitudinal thermal current ($I_{th}$) then traverses through the system, when a temperature gradient is applied between lead $1$ (at a temperature $T_1=-\Delta T/2$) and lead $4$ (at a temperature $T_4=\Delta T/2$), generating transverse temperatures in the perpendicular leads (namely, lead $2$, lead $3$, lead $5$ and lead $6$), which serve as the temperature leads.
-With this setup, we note the current-temperature relation reads as ${\bf I}_{th}={\bf A} {\bf T}$, where ${\bf I}^\top_{th}=(I_{th},0,0,-I_{th},0,0)$, and ${\bf T}^\top=(-\Delta T/2,T_2,T_3,\Delta T/2,T_5,T_6)$.
+With this setup, we note that the current-temperature relation reads as ${\bf I}_{th}={\bf A} {\bf T}$, where ${\bf I}^\top_{th}=(I_{th},0,0,-I_{th},0,0)$, and ${\bf T}^\top=(-\Delta T/2,T_2,T_3,\Delta T/2,T_5,T_6)$.
 The matrix elements of ${\bf A}$ are calculated from~\cite{Long2011, Fulga2020, Das2023}

 Here, $\mu_j$ represents the number of propagating channels in the $j$th lead, $f(E,T)=1/(1+\exp{[E/(k_{B}T)]})$ denotes the Fermi-Dirac distribution function, $E$ is the energy, $t_{ij}$ is the transmission block of the scattering matrix between the lead $i$ and lead $j$, and the trace (Tr) is performed over all the transmission channels.
+See the Appendix~\ref{append:scattering} for additional details.